Assessment and Approvals of Prospective Adopters

 The agency would generally recommend an age gap of 2 years between an existing child within the family and a child being placed for adoption and that 12 months have passed since the first adoption order was granted unless the child is a sibling of an existing adopted child.

 Information from any previous assessment may inform the current application.
 However, any application from experienced adopters should be considered a new application and checks, medicals, references and the assessment should reflect this.
 A new PAR should be completed which details the changes in the family and household since the previous adoption.

 The type of adoption preparation can be flexible, depending on the needs of the adopters.
-A one day experienced adopters course is available through the One Adoption Hub.

 11. Sharing Information for the Purposes of Prospective Adopter Assessments